nyonson/raiju/README.md

 All flags can be found with the help flag `-h`.

-*Global* flags,not subcommand flags, can also be set through environment variables or with a configuration file.
+*Global* flags, not command flags, can also be set through environment variables or with a configuration file.
 CLI flags overwrite environment variables which overwrite the configuration file values.

 Environment variables have a `RAIJU_` prefix on the flag name.
 For example, the global flag `host` can be set with the `RAIJU_HOST` environment variable.